LeonardoGoller/LeonardoGoller.github.io/notes.markdown

 sensibilities (no proofs, sorry!).

 [__Group C\*-Algebras__](/assets/files/notes/group_cstar_algebras.pdf)
-I made these slides for a talk I gave as a part of the course _C\*-algebras That One Can See_ at SISSA.
+I made these slides for a talk I gave as part of a course on C\*-algebras at SISSA.
 Includes a proof of the fact that every unitary representation of a group induces a nondegenerate unitary representation of the group C\*-algebra and vice versa.

 [__Analysis on the Euclidean Motion Group__](/assets/files/notes/analysis_on_the_euclidean_motion_group.pdf) A classification of representations of $$M(2)$$, the Euclidean motion group in two dimensions.
-Also Fourier transforms, Parseval identity, Plancherel theorem for square-integrable functions on $$M(2)$$.
+Also: Fourier transforms, Parseval identity, Plancherel theorem for square-integrable functions on $$M(2)$$.